suupp/penta-final/README.md

 There is a field of blocks on the left of the screen.
 The purpose is to fill the whites with figures that are given on the right side of the screen.

 ### *Placing a figure on the field*
-Firstly simply click on a figure, it will be selected(sadly, there is no feedback when selecting, I thought it wasn't necessary for such small project).
+First simply click on a figure, it will be selected(sadly, there is no feedback when selecting, I thought it wasn't necessary for such small project).
 Then you should hover on a field and see the projection of that figure.
 When you picked the place you want, simply click on a field.

 ### *Setting different modes*
 There are some buttons on the bottom, their names are pretty self-explanatory, but anyway.